gitaaron/nodeunit/README.md

     ~:node r.js test_main.js test/test-base.js

-The rest of this is documentation specific to nodeunit.
+The rest of this is documentation is specific to nodeunit.
 Most of it should still apply.

 Nodeunit
 ========